robert-koch-institut/mex-invenio-helm/README-Kubernetes.md

 kubectl exec -it <web-pod> bash --namespace invenio  # <web-pod> is found with the previous command
 ```

-Then you can run invenio commands and setup your instance
+Then you can run invenio commands and set up your instance

 ```bash
 . scl_source enable rh-python36